-Dr. Bouklas will join the Cornell MAE faculty in January 2018.
-He is a Postdoctoral Researcher at the Institute of Mechanical Engineering at Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland.
-Prior to that, he held a postdoctoral appointment at the Institute for Computational Engineering and Sciences (ICES) at the University of Texas at Austin.
+Dr. Bouklas joined the Cornell MAE faculty in January 2018.
+Prior to that, he was a postdoctoral researcher at the Institute of Mechanical Engineering at Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland, following a postdoctoral appointment at the Institute for Computational Engineering and Sciences (ICES) at the University of Texas at Austin.
 He received his PhD in Engineering Mechanics from the Aerospace Engineering and Engineering Mechanics department at the University of Texas at Austin in 2014, and obtained his Diploma in Mechanical Engineering from the Aristotle University of Thessaloniki, Greece in 2008.

 Dr. Bouklas' research focuses in the fields of theoretical and computational solid mechanics.
 Developing theoretical frameworks and advanced computational methods, he aims to improve the fundamental understanding of materials and structures, and enhance the predictive capabilities in relevant engineering applications.
 He is interested in the fundamental study of soft materials, active materials and biomaterials, fracture and instabilities, as well as multiscale modelling in coupled multi-physical systems.

 Mechanics of materials, solid mechanics, continuum mechanics, computational mechanics / finite element methods/ boundary element methods, mechanics of soft and active materials.

 - 2012.
 "Swelling kinetics of polymer gels: comparison of linear and nonlinear theories."
 Soft Matter 8 (31): 8194-8203. .

 - 2013.
 "Swell-induced surface instability of hydrogel layers with material properties varying in thickness direction."
 International Journal of Solids and Structures 50 (3): 578-587. .